 However, there are also long-term effects of prolonged hydrocodone use; these include:

 - Respiratory depression

-If you overdose on hydrocodone then you run the risk of death, because of the type of medicine it is, your respiratory system can slow down to the point where it will eventually stop.
-If you see people with clammy skin, pinpoint pupils, and is itching and vomiting they have too much hydrocodone in their system.
-You should not let that person go to sleep, and seek medical attention immediately.
+If you overdose on hydrocodone, you run the risk of death.
+Because of the type of medicine, your respiratory system can slow down to the point where it will eventually stop.
+People with clammy skin, pinpoint pupils, and itching and vomiting have too much hydrocodone.
+You should not let that person go to sleep and seek medical attention immediately.

 Symptoms of overdose may include the following:

 - Clammy skin

 - Muscle weakness

 What to Do in Case of Hydrocodone Overdose?

 If you suspect that your loved one is overdosing on hydrocodone, call 911 immediately so they can dispatch medical rescuers to your site.
 If the victim is unconscious, make sure the airway is clear.
 If he’s suffering from a seizure, make sure he doesn’t bump his head on anything hard.

 However, an antidote drug called Naloxone reverses or blocks the effects of hydrocodone medication.
 Having one near you can very well save the life of the victim.
 The government has lifted the restrictions on this drug, which means you can purchase one in emergency cases even without a doctor’s prescription.